Skip to content

 Non-VA Federal Programs Helping Veterans with Window Upgrades

-Veterans can also receive direct or financial assistance for energy-saving upgrades through a number of federal programs outside of VA.
+Veterans can also receive direct or financial assistance for energy-saving upgrades through several federal programs outside of the VA.

 Weatherization Assistance Program (WAP)